Extremal arrangements of points on the sphere for weighted cone-volume functionals: Acknowledgments

 \section{Acknowledgments}

-SH would like to thank SIAM for travel funding to present this work at its Discrete Mathematics conference (DM22) held at Carnegie Mellon University in June of 2022.
-SH would also like to thank the Georgia Institute of Technology and the organizers of the {\it Workshop in Convexity and High-Dimensional Probability}, held in May of 2022, for their hospitality (supported by NSF CAREER DMS-1753260).
+SH would like to thank SIAM for registration and travel support provided by the National Science Foundation (NSF grant DMS – 1757085) to present this work at its Discrete Mathematics conference (DM22) held at Carnegie Mellon University in June of 2022.
+SH would like to thank the Georgia Institute of Technology and the organizers of the {\it Workshop in Convexity and High-Dimensional Probability}, held in May of 2022, for their hospitality (supported by NSF CAREER DMS-1753260).
 During the workshop, significant progress on this manuscript was achieved.

 {\sc Department of Mathematics \& Computer Science, Longwood University, U.S.A.}

 {\it E-mail address:} {\tt hoehnersd@longwood.edu}

 {\it E-mail address:} {\tt ledfordjp@longwood.edu}